Harvard Square Subway Kiosk: Out of Town News

 In 2008, it was announced that the newsstand might go out of business, principally because its unique function of supplying yesterday's newspapers was made obsolete by the ability to read them online.
 By then, the physical structure also required hundreds of thousands of dollars for repairs.
 In January 2009, a new owner, Muckey's Corporation, won a bidding competition and signed a lease to take over the newsstand.
 Muckey's diversified the stand's offering with more typical magazines and convenience store fare, but maintained the original name.

 In 2013, the city began studying use and possible renovation of Harvard Square, including possibly further restoration or reworking of the kiosk.
 When the long-term lease expired in January 2016, the city signed a month-to-month lease ending in July 2017, while exploring its options for the space.
 In August 2016, the city announced plans to convert the structure to a glass-walled public space, despite the lessee's offer to contribute to the renovations if the business could stay.

 In September 2016, a citizen group again petitioned the Cambridge Historical Commission to designate the kiosk as a protected landmark, which would effectively stop the proposed major renovation.
 In November 2016, the Cambridge Historical Commission voted in support of proceeding with a landmark study.

+In January 2018, Touloukian Touloukian Inc. architects were awarded the redevelopment project for the kiosk.

 Out of Town News closed on October 31, 2019.
 Temporary artwork was placed in the kiosk until renovation began.
-As of April 2022, renovation of the structure for a visitors center is expected to be complete in April 2023.
+The kiosk reopened on May 30, 2025 as Cambridge KiOSK, operated by the local nonprofit CultureHouse.